kailash-manasarovar/statement/docs/timeline/2023/may.md

 - It feels like a set up; a trap.
 I'm right about this with no details.
 - The concert is originally arranged for the [Casa de Cultura](https://www.denia.com/casa-de-cultura/) in the town.
 - After my groans of complaint, the venue somehow changes and the concert will take place at the conservatory instead.
-- Myself and Pablo, and the autistic girl and her guitarist partner turn up to play.
+- Myself and Pablo, the autistic girl Candela and her guitarist partner, turn up to play.
 - I am, as usual, euphoric, anxious, and high.
 - We wait in the trumpet teaching room while he goes out (and conspires with the other teachers).
 - When it's time to set up, we all walk around to the concert room 5 at the conservatory.
 - Ana Girbes is standing outside her room which is on the way.
 - As I pass her, she asks me loudly, "Are you alright?".
 - It's incongruous.
-- I have no idea why she would ask me this.
+- I have no idea why she would ask me this in such an ugly manner.

 !!! danger "Teachers repeat phrases from my police statement"
     - Someone told Ana to say this to me as I walked past her, and she did as she was told.
     - This came directly from my [statement to the police in 2015](../early-years/2015.md#statement-to-the-metropolitan-police) in which I detailed clear memories from that time, including things people had said to me.
-    - This phrase, specifically, was something an old school friend had said to me when I was in a traumatized freeze state after smoking pot.
+    - This phrase, specifically, was something an old school friend had said to me when I was in a traumatized PTSD freeze state.
     - I didn't know my police statement was being read by the original British porn and prostitution gangs themselves, and their Spanish counterparts in Dénia, and that a repeat of everything that had happened to me when I was 16 was being replayed in 2023.
     - On the run up to the 12th June 2023, when I was supposed to have been so terrorized I would leave my studies at the conservatory and never come back, these triggering events became more frequent.
     - We can only guess at what was originally intended for me beyond 12th June 2023 other than what was already happening to me with and without my knowledge.